ViliusSutkus89/Sample_Android_Library-MavenCentral-Instrumented_Tests/README.md

 Current implementation has only two types of finished workflows: failed builds and released build.
 This means that after a build break, the badge will stay red until a new release, not until a passing build.

-Build artifacts from Sample application are not signed yet.

 ## Workflows

 #### [privilegedBuild.yml](.github/workflows/privilegedBuild.yml)